chaitanyaenr/ocp-automation/README.md

 ### Prepare the Jump host
 - The jump host is the node which orchestrates the ocp install and configures the nodes to support the automation pipeline.
 - Jump host needs to be a RHEL box and preferred if it is based out of the AMI or QCOW image built by the image provisioner.
-- Obtain the pull secret from coreos.com
+- Ensure that the jump host has the extended.test binary under /usr/libexec/atomic-openshift dir.

 ### Run
 Clone the github repo: